• Our History

 We acknowledge the Peramangk, Ngadjuri and Kaurna people as the traditional custodians of the Barossa region and recognise their continuing connection to land, waters and community.
 We pay our respects to Elders past, present and emerging and commit to continued listening to and learning from First Nations’ voices.

-Part of Paragon Wine Estates, a registered business of Endeavour Group Limited.
+Part of Pinnacle Drinks, a registered business of Endeavour Group Limited.

 Krondorf Wines supports the Responsible Service of Alcohol.